nateewall/USBreweriesAnalysis/README.md

 ```

-Ultimately we conclude that there is a postive trend with
-the linear regression plot suggests there is positive correlation between
-Alcohol volume and bitterness.
-However, IBU only explains ~45% of the
+Ultimately we conclude that there is a postive trend with the linear regression plot suggests there is positive correlation between Alcohol volume and bitterness.
-variability in ABV alone.
-Perhaps accounting for geography or beer styles would
+However, IBU only explains ~45% of the variability in ABV alone.
+Perhaps accounting for geographic differences or beer styles would
-help give us more of an understanding of the bitterness in beer.
-However, w/ over
+help give us a better understanding of the bitterness in beer.
-100 styles in this data that falls outside the scope of this analysis.
+We also keep in mind that there are over 100 styles in this data that falls outside the scope of this analysis.